bazilahmed/mdm_demo/README.md

 _I faced a server issue on my Mac (ARM version) and this [post](https://stackoverflow.com/questions/39710384/cannot-connect-to-postgres-server-running-through-brew-services) helped me fix it._

+**Step 0:** Connect to this locally running Postgres server using any Database Management Tool of your choice.
+Create a database `mdm_demo` and connect to it.

 **Step 1:** Run all SQL scripts in sequence

 **Step 2:** Import mock data from ./Data folder into respective staging tables using database native import feature